Cinema and Media Arts (CNMA)

 CNMA 350 - Advanced Studies in Media Production Credits 1-3

 Aspects of theory and practice in media production.
-Note(s): May be taken multiple times for credit with different course content.
+Note(s): May be taken multiple times for credit; class level restrictions vary by topic.
 Grade Mode: A.

 Restriction(s): Must be in the Department of Cinema and Media Arts (CNMA); and Undergraduate Level.